RESOURCES

 If you’re looking for practical tools you can use right away, here are some guides, frameworks, and downloadable supports created specifically for parents and educators.

 Not sure where to start?
-This fundamentals guide outlines the basic information needed to understand the Enneagram, and how to use it to support autistic children.
+This free fundamentals guide outlines the basic information needed to understand the Enneagram, and how to use it to support autistic children.

-The Basics + Autistic Nuance
+The 9 Enneagram Types with Autistic Nuance

-The Enneagram Guide To SUpporting DYSREGULATION
+The Enneagram Guide to Supporting Dysregulation

 Dysregulation is the consistent struggle autistics navigate, no matter what their triggers.
 This guide provides insight into what each autistic enneagram type might face as triggers, while identifying tailored supports and accommodations to help in achieving regulation again.